From where to store your luggage to getting a visa, this is what you need to know about stopping over in Dubai.

 English is the most widely-spoken language in Dubai, due to the melting pot of cultures that live here.
 It's good to brush up on some basic Arabic to get an appreciation of the culture, but taxi drivers, wait staff, shop assistants and customer service people most often speak English.

 Dubai is a cosmopolitan city with endless places to explore.
-If it’s your first time here, find out how to make the most of your stopover in Dubai with our handy itineraries.
+If it’s your first time here, find out how to make the most of your stopover with our handy itineraries.